chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 inherit from a known type, we stick the ref count in that base class, `RefCounted` or `RefCountedThreadSafe`.
 And so that is enforced by the compiler.
 You must inherit from one of these two in order to be stored and owned in a `scoped_refptr`.
-What's the difference?
-Ref counted is the default choice, but it's not thread safe.
+What's the difference? `RefCounted` is the default choice, but it's not thread safe.
 So the ref counting is cheap.
-It's the more performant one, but if you have a `scoped_refptr` on two different threads owning the same object, their ref counting will race, can be wrong, you can end up with a double free - which is another way that pointers can go wrong, two things free in the same thing - or you could end up with potentially not freeing it at all, probably.
+It's the more performant one, but if you have a `scoped_refptr` on two different threads owning the same object, their ref counting will race, can be wrong, you can end up with a double free - which is another way that pointers can go wrong, two things freeing the same thing - or you could end up with potentially not freeing it at all, probably.
 I guess I've never checked if that's possible.
 But they can race, and then bad things happen.
-Whereas, ref counted thread safe gives you atomic ref counting.
+Whereas, `RefCountedThreadSafe` gives you atomic ref counting.
 So atomic means that across all threads, they're all going to have the same view of the state.
 And so it can be used across threads and be owned across threads.
 And the tricky part there is the last thread that owns that object is where it's going to be destroyed.
-So if your objects destructor does things that you expect to happen on a specific thread, you have to be super careful that you synchronize which thread that last reference is going away on, or it could explode in a really flakey way.
+So if your object's destructor does things that you expect to happen on a specific thread, you have to be super careful that you synchronize which thread that last reference is going away on, or it could explode in a really flaky way.

 17:02 SHARON: This sounds useful in other ways.
-What are some kind of more design things to consider, in terms of when a scope ref pointer is useful and does help enforce things that you want to enforce, like relative lifetimes of certain objects?
+What are some kind of more design things to consider, in terms of when a `scoped_refptr` is useful and does help enforce things that you want to enforce, like relative lifetimes of certain objects?